RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab02/README.md

 ### Skipping The Lab

-We know that you don't always have enough time to go over step by step labs, so here is a [short video](wip-link) where you can see how to mock the API you previously created using Microcks.

 If you are planning to follow the next lab, here is a [link](wip-link) to the REST mock service running the Location API.

 ### Environment